 For the glaze

 - Working very carefully, hold each donut by the bottom and dip into the glaze.
 You can submerge it if you want or just dip the tops.
-Remove from the glaze and immediately sprinkle with shredded coconut or shaved chocolate if desired.
+Remove from the glaze, let the excess drain off, and immediately sprinkle with shredded coconut, powdered sugar, or shaved chocolate if desired.
 Set on a wire rack for the glaze to cool and set for a few minutes before serving.

 - Add 1 cup chopped candies like M&Ms to the batter before piping into the donut pan